 About 50 miles east of present-day Sacramento, John Sutter was constructing a water-powered sawmill on the American River.
 As carpenter James W. Marshall walked along a stream on Sutter’s property, he discovered flecks of gold shimmering below.

 The two Californians soon became partners and agreed to prospect in secrecy.
-However, once a local newspaper got wind of their potentially lucrative find, 4,000 gold miners moved to Coloma by August 1848.
+However, once a local newspaper got wind of their potentially lucrative find, 4,000 gold miners moved to Coloma by August 1848 and the California Gold Rush began.

 Who Were the Forty-Niners?